 Short for General Data Protection Regulation, GDPR is all about protecting personal, sensitive information.
 Introduced on May 25 2018, companies and organisations across the EU and the UK became obliged to take confidentiality and privacy more seriously.
 Failure to comply with the new legislation could result in a hefty financial penalty.

 Personal information in the context of GDPR refers to any data that could identify an individual.
-This could be a name, address, phone number, etc and could be attached to some highly sensitive files, such as medical records, transactions or legal case matter.
+This could be a name, address, phone number, etc and could be attached to some highly sensitive files, such as medical records, transactions or legal case matters.

 GDPR was predominantly set up for websites.
 It was all about being more open with website users on how their data was being collected and used.
 It was also an attempt to crack down on weaker security measures where sensitive data is vulnerable to hackers.